Junior Grand Prix 2025/26 Spots Allocation

 Read More »

-The fourth of the ten Challenger Series events is Nepela Memorial and takes place in Bratislava, Slovakia from the 19th-21st September.
+The final of the Grand Prix events is the Grand Prix Final, which takes place in Torino, Italy from the 5th-8th December.
 Here’s a rundown of who you can expect to see competing at this event and some information about them.
-There is no Pairs event at Nepela Memorial 2019.
-Ladies
+Pairs Wenjng Sui / Cong Han China (World Standing)

 Read More »